vrinceanuv/default-styleguide/README.md

 ## Default style guide

 This style guide is done so we can have a starting point for future projects.
-More
+The reset used is Eric Meyer's Reset.

 ## Features
 - **Typography**